Classifier-pruned Bayesian optimization for particle accelerator tuning: Exploring temporally structured manifold of 6D beam phase space: Conclusions

 \section{Conclusions}

 In this paper, we propose a classifier-pruned Bayesian Optimization (CBOL-Tuner) framework for exploring temporally structured latent spaces.
 This methodology is specifically applied to the beam optimization and tuning problem in particle accelerators.
 The CBOL-Tuner integrates multiple pretrained deep learning models, including a convolutional variational autoencoder (CVAE) for latent space representation, a long short-term memory (LSTM) network for temporal dynamics, a dense neural network (DNN) for parameter estimation, and a ResNet50-based classifier for filtering non-physical latent trajectories.
 These components collectively enable computationally efficient and adaptive exploration of the latent space.
 The CBOL-Tuner provides a significant advantage by identifying multiple optimal solutions, which can be utilized for real-time tuning applications.
-Compared to traditional random search methods, our approach demonstrates superior performance by achieving a lower median and mean optimal loss and reduced variability in the optimization results.
-The results of this study underline the potential of combining Bayesian optimization with advanced latent space modeling techniques for challenging optimization tasks in science and engineering.
+Compared to traditional random search methods, our approach demonstrates better performance by achieving a lower beam loss and reduced variability in the optimization results.
+The results of this study underline the potential of combining Bayesian optimization with advanced latent space modeling techniques for challenging optimization tasks in scientific user facilities. {

-\acks{LANL is operated by Triad National Security, LLC, for the national Nuclear Security Administration of the US Department of Energy (Contract No. 89233218CNA000001).
-This work was supported by the LANL LDRD Program Directed Research (DR) project 20220074DR.}